06 August 2014

-Unlike the 2001 default which shook the world, last week’s Argentinian default has had more muted impacts and bondholders are sanguine.
+Unlike the 2001 default which shook the world, last week’s Argentinian default has had more muted impact and bondholders are sanguine.
 Has global finance finally been tamed?